 Professor Porto de Albuquerque is a geographer and computer scientist with an interdisciplinary background.
 His research is situated within an interdisciplinary problem space that intersects urban geography, data science, information management, and science & technology studies.
 He works in the fields of Geographic Information Science and Global Sustainable Development, and is also active in the international scientific community of Information Systems Management.
 He develops innovative transdisciplinary research methods to improve our understanding of sociotechnical urban environments, particularly in the global South, with a view to produce transformations to sustainable development.

 After studying Computer Science, Social Sciences and Philosophy at the University of Campinas, Brazil, Prof Porto de Albuquerque did a PhD in Computer Science at the University of Campinas and in the Technical University of Dortmund, Germany (2006).
 He was been awarded a prestigious research fellowship of the Alexander von Humboldt Foundation (2006-2008) to conduct post-doctoral research in social studies of information systems at the University of Hamburg, Germany, and at the Information Systems Group of the London School of Economics and Politics (LSE).
 From 2013-2015 he acted as a Visiting Professor at the Institute of Geography of Heidelberg University, Germany with a fellowship funded by the DFG’s Excellence Programme.
-Previously, he worked at the School of Arts, Sciences and Humanities of the University of São Paulo (2008-2010) and at the Department of Computer Systems of the Institute of Mathematical and Computing Sciences of the University of São Paulo (2010-2015), Brazil, with which he still maintains an honorary affiliation.
+Previously, he worked at the School of Arts, Sciences and Humanities of the University of São Paulo (2008-2010) and at the Department of Computer Systems of the Institute of Mathematical and Computing Sciences of the University of São Paulo (2010-2015), Brazil.

-Professor Porto de Albuquerque's research has been sustained by a track record of third-party funded grants secured as PI (£1m) and Co-I (£6m) from a wide range of funding agencies in three different countries (UK, Germany and Brazil) including the Global Challenges Research Fund (GCRF), Economics and Social Science Research Council (ESRC), Engineering and Physical Sciences Research Council (EPSRC), Horizon 2020, Belmont Forum/Norface, National Institute for Health Research (NIHR), LUBW/Environment Agency of the State of Baden-Württemberg (Germany), CAPES and FAPESP (Brazil).
+Professor Porto de Albuquerque's research has been sustained by a track record of third-party funded grants secured as PI (£2m) and Co-I (£6m) investigating sustainable development with partners of several countries around the world (Bangladesh, Brazil, Colombia, Kenya, Nigeria, Pakistan, Poland, Romania, United States) from a wide range of funding agencies including the Global Challenges Research Fund (GCRF), Economics and Social Science Research Council (ESRC), Engineering and Physical Sciences Research Council (EPSRC), Horizon 2020, Belmont Forum/Norface, National Institute for Health Research (NIHR), LUBW/Environment Agency of the State of Baden-Württemberg (Germany), CAPES and FAPESP (Brazil).